-More taking Liberties: Blue Note mono original, Liberty Stereo Reissue.
-Read on.
+More taking Liberties: Blue Note mono original, Liberty first Stereo.
+Now read on.

 Selection 1: Tune Up (Miles Davis) Blue Note original mono

 Sonny Rollins, tenor saxophone; Wynton Kelly, piano; Doug Watkins, bass; Philly Joe Jones, drums; recorded Rudy Van Gelder Studio, Hackensack, NJ, September 22, 1957, original mono release January 1959, first release in stereo later 1966, by Liberty Records Inc.

 In the preceding year, Rollins recorded his most iconic works: Saxophone Colossus, Tenor Madness, Way Out West, Sound of Sonny, and two Volumes for Blue Note.
 Newk’s Time shows Rollins in his most fertile period, prior to his lengthy sabbatical (’59-’62).